What Is Web Hosting?

 As you have the root access, you can make any changes using the remote desktop command line or remote desktop.

-VPS hosting offers many more advantages than shared hosting and almost the same
+VPS hosting offers many more advantages than shared hosting and almost the same benefits as dedicated hosting.

 But in terms of price, VPS hosting is less expensive than dedicated hosting but more expensive than shared hosting.